EmanuelAfessa/EmanuelAfessa/README.md

 ## My main projects

  I have made public several data science repositories in order to share main points I learned.
-The projects I share reflect the diversity of use cases and problems we attempt to solve in data science and particularly deep learning :
+The projects I share reflect the diversity of use cases and problems we attempt to solve in data science and particularly deep learning.

+The following repositories fall in the umbrella of supervised learning :
 * Classification
+* Regression

+The following projects are in the unsupervised learning category :
 * Generation
-* Regression
 * Clustering

 ## 🔧 Languages and Tools